Home page

 Continue straight on when the road bends round towards the Fairfield area of Hebden Bridge.

-Continue along the long, straight Kilnshaw Lane past Erringden Grange (above) on your right and wild moorland to your left.
+Continue along the long, straight Kilnshaw Lane past Erringden Grange (below) on your right and wild moorland to your left.
+Ignore Pennine Bridleway going off to your right, this will be your return route.
 Sheep and dry stone walls abound in every direction.
+You follow the lane for about 1½ km to the last farm called Swillington .

-Turn left and follow the path to the Pike.
+Turn left after Swillington farm and follow the path to the Pike.
 You are now on the Pennine Way.

 From Stoodley Pike back to Hebden Bridge